NixOS/nix/doc/manual/source/command-ref/nix-store/query.md

   This query has one option:

     - `--include-outputs`
-      Also include the existing output paths of [derivation]s, and their closures.
+      Also include the existing output paths of [store derivation]s, and their closures.

   This query can be used to implement various kinds of deployment.
-A *source deployment* is obtained by distributing the closure of a derivation.
+A *source deployment* is obtained by distributing the closure of a store derivation.
 A *binary deployment* is obtained by distributing the closure of an output path.
 A *cache deployment* (combined source/binary deployment, including binaries of build-time-only dependencies) is obtained by distributing the closure of a store